matthias-reis/carda-gatsby/content/articles/2021/07/zement-rohstoff-1.md

 The project has been around since 2014, and since then, the two sound crafters have clearly found their common wavelength musically.

-<div style={{border:"2px solid #aaa,padding: "1rem"}}>Zement don't level their building material.
+<div style={{border:"2px solid #aaa",padding: "1rem"}}>Zement don't level their building material.
 Instead, they shape imaginative sculptures out of it that send a strong statement into the music world.</div>

 When exploring the songs attentively, you will notice many lovely little details – every time you listen to it, there are some more.
 The mix of raw sounds, solid rhythms and almost hypnotic synth parts works out perfectly.